-Students will rotate between emergency theatre and on-call duties, elective short-stay surgery, intensive care, specialist anaesthesia in paediatrics, obstetrics, neurosurgery and cardiac surgery.
+During the taster days students will rotate between emergency theatre and on-call duties, elective short-stay surgery, intensive care, specialist anaesthesia in paediatrics, obstetrics, neurosurgery and cardiac surgery.
 The feedback from all students has been 100% positive.

 For the latest information about recruitment please visit the Anaesthetics national recruitment office at Health Education England (HEE).
 Trainees applying for Core Anaesthesia training will be shortlisted following completion of the Multi- Specialty Recruitment Assessment (MSRA).
 Once shortlisted they will undertake a formal interview to be deemed appointable to the core training programme